datarobot-oss/terraform-aws-dr-infra/README.md

 }
 ```

 ### Container Registry
 #### Toggle
 - `create_container_registry` to create a new Amazon Elastic Container Registry

 #### Description
-Uses the [terraform-aws-ecr](https://github.com/terraform-aws-modules/terraform-aws-ecr) module to create a new ECR repositories used by the DataRobot application.
+Uses the [terraform-aws-ecr](https://github.com/terraform-aws-modules/terraform-aws-ecr) module to create a new ECR repositories used by the DataRobot application to host custom images created by various services.

-#### Required permissions
+#### IAM Policy
 ```
 {
     "Version": "2012-10-17",